Tax Havens for Digital Assets: Crypto-Friendly Tax Countries

 #2 Portugal

-The Portuguese Tax Authority also exempts VAT on the purchase and sale of cryptocurrency, as the country views cryptocurrencies as a form of payment rather than an asset.
-But businesses accepting crypto payments still need to handle VAT and income tax on those sales.
+The Portuguese Tax Authority also exempts VAT on the purchase and sale of cryptocurrency, as it views cryptocurrencies as a form of payment instead of an asset.

 #3 Singapore